RyanMcGon/ww-chat/README.md

 # WW-CHAT

-A modern, feature-rich chat component for WeWeb with support for mentions, attachments, real-time messaging, and customizable styling.
+A modern,test feature-rich chat component for WeWeb with support for mentions, attachments, real-time messaging, and customizable styling.

 ## Features